Asian markets mixed after Wall St falls on Turkey jitters

 CONTAGION FEARS: Emerging markets are falling out of favor due to problems in Turkey and Argentina.
 Investors worry Turkey’s turmoil could affect the global banking system and economy.
 The Argentine peso sank to an all-time low amid investor caution and a corruption scandal involving former government officials.
 Also, rising U.S. interest rates are drawing money out of emerging markets in search of higher returns.

 ANALYST’S TAKE: Asian markets were “relatively more resilient ” to Turkey jitters than South Africa and Latin America were, said Philip Wee and Radikha Rao of DBS Group in a report.
-But they said the U.S. tariff hike on Turkish steel at a time of “considerable stress” is a message to emerging markets not to expect Washington’s help to “calm their markets” in difficult periods.
-“Expect more stress if the Fed continues to look past the emerging market turmoil (like it did in May) and keeps to gradual rate hike path,” they said.
+But they said the U.S. tariff hike on Turkish steel at a time of “considerable stress” tells emerging markets not to expect Washington’s help to “calm their markets.” ”Expect more stress if the Fed continues to look past the emerging market turmoil (like it did in May) and keeps to gradual rate hike path,” they said.

-CHINA COOLING: Growth in factory output, consumer spending and retail sales were weaker than expected in July, adding to signs of an economic slowdown.
+CHINA COOLING: Growth in factory output, consumer spending and retail sales in July were weaker than expected, adding to signs of an economic slowdown.
 Factory output rose 6 percent over a year earlier, in line with the previous month but below forecasts.
 Retail sales gained 8.8 percent, down from June’s 9 percent.
 Investment in factories and other fixed assets grew 5.5 percent in the first seven months of the year, down from 5.7 percent in the year to June.
 Forecasters have expected economic growth to decline since regulators tightened lending controls last year to rein in surging debt.